-There are a handful of nutrients a woman doesn't want to miss out on while pregnant, which I've talked about in other blogs: a prenatal supplement, vitamin D, calcium, the essential fat DHA, and probiotics.
+There are a handful of nutrients a woman doesn't want to miss out on while pregnant, which I've talked about in other blogs: choosing a prenatal supplement, vitamin D during pregnancy, calcium during pregnancy, the essential fat DHA, and probiotics.

 Here’s How Probiotics Work

 Your gut is home to billions of bacteria, good and bad.
 Probiotics colonize the intestines with good bacteria and ultimately keep the bad bacteria from multiplying.
 When harmful bacteria take over, it's associated with a weakened immune response, possibly leading to the development of allergic reactions, autoimmune disorders (ie: ulcerative colitis, Crohn’s disease), and infections (ie: diarrhea, H. pylori, skin infections), to name a few.